wellcomecollection/docs/rfcs/062-content-api-all-search/README.md

 ### Addressable content types

-Here is a list of which Prismic content types we consider to be Addressable, in that their documents are all accessible to our users under a UID-based URL.
+Here is a list of which Prismic content types we consider to be **Addressable**, in that their documents are all accessible to our users under a UID-based URL.

 This list also link to a file which describes what they are to look like in the Elasticsearch index.
 You may consult [the complete list here](./transformed-documents) instead.